repodin-education/vibe-coding-nodejs-starter/README.md

 Build a complete minimal app pipeline:
 - A Node.js Express server
-- Returns "Hello Vibe!" from an API endpoint
+- Returns "Hello World!" from an API endpoint
 - Simple static HTML page fetches the message and displays it in the browser
 - All generated using Cursor AI